The web of life

 The key answer is because you are interested in, and motivated by, the science that will allow us to improve human health.
-Our Bachelor of Biomedical Sciences (BBiomedSc) students have a reputation for excellence and are sought-after by a wide range of employers both here in New Zealand and overseas.
-Your working life might begin with an innovative biotechnology company or with a more established company in the pharmaceutical, biomedical, or agricultural sectors.
+Our BBiomedSc students have a reputation for excellence and are sought- after by a wide range of employers both here in New Zealand and overseas.
+Your working life might begin with a company in the biotechnology, pharmaceutical, biomedical or agricultural sectors.

 Is the BBiomedSc degree different from a BSc?

 The BBiomedSc allows you to retain an interdisciplinary diversity throughout your three years of study.
-In the final year of a BSc, most students are required to take four 300-level papers in their major subject.
-In contrast, final-year BBiomedSc students have the opportunity to select two of their required papers from outside their major.
+In the final year of a BSc, most students are required to take four 300-level papers in one subject.
+In contrast, final year BBiomedSc students have the opportunity to select their required papers from two or more subjects.

-Graduates from this programme have taken up many exciting career opportunities while others have developed a taste for research and pursued further study.
+Many graduates from this programme develop a taste for research and pursue further study.